Quarterback Scott McCummings dives for the goal line against ISU.

 "It's going to mean a lot to have Jesse Joseph back.
 Jesse is a real quality player.
 Jesse is one of those guys who delivers everyday.
 He is as consistent as they come.
 The flip side of that deal is that this was an opportunity for (Ted Jennings) to get three games under his belt, two quality opponents, (FBS) opponents.
 Teddy really played well, played solid.
 We feel that we've got some depth.
 We can work three guys in and out of there, (Trevardo Williams) and obviously Jesse and Teddy.
 That's a pretty positive thing for us as we move into the end of September here and early October."

-What is your reaction to the departure of Pittsburgh and Syracuse from the BIG EAST?
+What is your reaction to the departure of

 "I think it clearly illustrates that in this day and age, people are going to do what they absolutely think is the best thing for them to do.
 They're going to take care of themselves first.
 This idea, this issue of loyalty to conferences, regions, it's not what it was years back.
 I've always been excited about the BIG EAST.
 I think it just illustrates that people are going to do what they absolutely feel is best for them to do.
-I know our institution will do what is absolutely best for the University of Connecticut."
+I know our institution will do what is absolutely best for the

 What are the first steps necessary to get the team back on track?